One-Line SummaryLaunching a new product and my very first course.

 I realized too late that I underestimated the cost of establishing new habits for Voyager.
 No one thing was especially difficult, but there are dozens of little new things that have to happen and existing processes we have to adjust.
 In the future, I’ll plan to roll out new products more gradually and budget time for developing processes and handling unexpected issues.

 Voyager pricing 🔗︎

 Voyager is exciting because it’s a product that only I offer, so I can charge a higher premium than my other products.
-My costs for each Voyager are ~$106/unit, so I make a profit of $144 on each sale (58% margins).
-I have similar percentage margins on the kits, but my profits are lower in absolute terms (~$86/unit) because of the lower price point.
+My costs for each Voyager are ~$106/unit, so I make a profit of $144 on each sale (58% markup).
+I have similar percentage markups on the kits, but my profits are lower in absolute terms (~$86/unit) because of the lower price point.